modular-magician/terraform-provider-google-beta/website/docs/r/google_service_account_key.html.markdown

 * `public_key_type` (Optional) The output format of the public key requested.
 X509_PEM is the default output format.

 * `private_key_type` (Optional) The output format of the private key.
 TYPE_GOOGLE_CREDENTIALS_FILE is the default output format.

-* `pgp_key` – (Optional, Deprecated) An optional PGP key to encrypt the resulting private key material.
-Only used when creating or importing a new key pair.
-May either be a base64-encoded public key or a `keybase:keybaseusername` string for looking up in Vault.

-~> **NOTE:** The pgp_key field has been deprecated and support for encrypting values in state will be removed in version 3.0.0.
-See https://www.terraform.io/docs/extend/best-practices/sensitive-state.html for more information.

 ## Attributes Reference